Pelton railway station: Accidents

 On 21 April 1906, a deputy overman opened his door in an attempt to jump to the platform while the train was still moving.
 Despite passengers telling him not to, he did it anyway and was trapped between the footboard and the platform.
 The footboard had to be sawn to retrieve his corpse.

+The site today

+The line continued to go used for freight, until the track was lifted in 1985; it now forms part of a shared-use path.
+Whilst the flat area that was once the small goods yard remains, there is nothing else to suggest that a station was there.